 In other countries including the U.S. there are no standardized air passenger rights, you should check the t&cs on your ticket.
 Some airlines will provide care for their passengers when a flight is canceled.
 U.S. airlines often offer passengers alternative travel options or refund their ticket, despite there being no comprehensive laws.

 Flight disruptions that are considered the fault of the airline can entitle travelers to compensation from the airline.
 However, the grounding of the Max 8 is considered an extraordinary circumstance under most consumer travel regulations such as the European passenger law EC 261 and the Montreal Convention, so a claim for compensation would not be applicable.
+In other cases you might be eligible to claim flights compensation for delayed or cancelled flights.

 Two plane models have been grounded pending investigation, but there is no suggestion of a safety flaw for other airplanes.
 If you’re flying from a country that has grounded the affected planes it is safe to fly.